USA Basketball falls again, this time 91-83 to Australia

 TIP-INS

 Australia: The Boomers, according to USA Basketball’s archives, are now 2-28 all-time against the Americans in senior men’s national competition.
-The other Australian win came in a pre-World Cup exhibition in 2019.
+The other Australian win came in a pre-World Cup exhibition in 2019. … Australia held a big 44-22 edge in paint points.

 USA: The Americans changed the starting lineup, with Jerami Grant in for Jayson Tatum and Draymond Green in for Bam Adebayo. … The U.S. was outrebounded 32-25.